rouanw/rouanw.github.io/open-source/index.md

 ### <a name="my-oss"></a>My Open Source Projects

+{% include _promo.html title="npm-audit-helper" url="https://www.npmjs.com/package/npm-audit-helper" imageUrl="images/npm-audit-helper.png" description="It can be really overwhelming to stare at an npm audit report with 50+ vulnerabilities.
+Where do you start? npm-audit-helper helps answer that question, by providing smaller sets of output and a few hints." %}

+{% include _promo.html title="fail-on-react-warn" url="https://www.npmjs.com/package/fail-on-react-warn" imageUrl="images/fail-on-react-warn.png" description="Tired of React warnings slipping into your code base unnoticed?
+Include fail-on-react-warn in your test setup to fail the build when you have any React warnings during execution." %}

 {% include _promo.html title="Flamongo" url="https://www.npmjs.com/package/flamongo" imageUrl="images/flamongo.png" description="Flamongo is an npm library that helps you find the most efficient indexes for your MongoDB collections.
 It pumps a collection full of stub data, creates the indexes you specify and runs your queries.
 It then prints out useful information and statistics, which will help you decide which indexes are best for your needs." %}

-{% include _promo.html title="fail-on-react-warn" url="https://www.npmjs.com/package/fail-on-react-warn" imageUrl="images/fail-on-react-warn.png" description="Tired of React warnings slipping into your code base unnoticed?
-Include fail-on-react-warn in your test setup to fail the build when you have any React warnings during execution." %}

 {% include _promo.html title="nsp-except" url="https://www.npmjs.com/package/nsp-except" imageUrl="images/nsp-except.png" description="A library to help you only exclude the security vulnerabilities you really mean to, by storing the full path to the advisory with the exception." %}